-Rosi Reed has been part of the Making Families Count training team since its inception.
-Rosi’s background before joining MFC was running her own arts marketing and production company.
+Rosi Reed has been part of the Making Families Count training team from the beginning in February 2015.

 Jan Sunman started her professional career as a social worker specialising in supporting children with mental health needs and their families.
 Since then, she has volunteered, campaigned and worked in the field of learning disability for 38 years.

-She campaigned against cuts to short break services for disabled children and their families, and spearheaded the foundation of the Chiltern Centre as a charity providing respite care to serve disabled children in South Oxfordshire which continues to support many local families.
+She campaigned against cuts to short break services for disabled children and their families and spearheaded the foundation of the Chiltern Centre as a charity providing respite care to serve disabled children in South Oxfordshire.
+The Chiltern Centre continues to support many local families.